Woody Allen sexual abuse allegation

 Dylan has repeated the allegation several times as an adult, although with modifications of Mia's 1992 narrative.
 Her first public comment was in an interview with Maureen Orth for Vanity Fair in 2013, followed by an open letter in the New York Times in 2014 and a Los Angeles Times op-ed in December 2017.
-Allen has also spoken publicly about the allegation, in a New York Times op-ed and in 2018 in a statement to CBS News, each time denying it.
-Mia is accused of child abuse by two of her children, Moses and Soon-Yi, who also accuse her of false allegations and of "brainwashing" Dylan.
-In a 2018 letter, Moses, who felt in charge of carefully watching Dylan the afternoon she was allegedly molested and who was 14 at the time, explains in detail why he believes the allegation is false and describes his forced support of Mia as the biggest mistake of his life.
+Allen has also spoken publicly about the allegation, in a New York Times op-ed and in 2018 in a statement to CBS News, each time denying it, and referring to the unanimous conclusions of multiple judicial investigations that exonerated him.
+Mia has been accused of child abuse by two of her children, Moses and Soon-Yi, who have also accused her of false allegations and of "brainwashing" Dylan.
+In a 2018 letter posted online, Moses, who was 14 at the time of the allegations, wrote that he felt a responsibility "as the man of the house" to watch Dylan and others carefully the afternoon she was allegedly molested, and explained in detail why he believes the allegation is false.
+He called his coerced support of Mia the biggest mistake of his life.
 He tweeted, "So many times I saw my mother try to convince her that she was abused—and it has worked."

 Background

 Allen and Farrow

-Woody Allen and Mia Farrow began a 12-year relationship in 1980, during which Farrow starred in 13 of his films.
-They maintained separate apartments in Manhattan throughout the relationship—Farrow on Central Park West and Allen on Fifth Avenue—and did not marry; they had both been married twice before.
+Woody Allen and Mia Farrow began a romantic relationship in 1980.
+Farrow also starred in 13 of his films.
+They maintained separate apartments in Manhattan throughout their relationship—Farrow on Central Park West and Allen on Fifth Avenue—and did not marry; both had been married twice before.

 When the relationship began, Farrow had seven children: three biological sons from her marriage to composer André Previn; three adopted girls (two Vietnamese and one Korean, Soon-Yi Previn); and one adopted Korean boy, Moses.
 In July 1985 she adopted Dylan Farrow from Texas.
 Allen was not involved in the adoption, but when Dylan arrived he assumed a parental role with her and began spending more time in Farrow's home.
 He and Farrow went to Europe several times with the Farrow–Previn children between 1987 and 1989, although the judicial investigation concluded that "he remained aloof from Ms. Farrow's other children except for Moses, to whom he was cordial."

 In December 1987 Farrow gave birth to Allen's biological son, Satchel (later known as Ronan Farrow).
 Farrow wanted to adopt another child in 1991; Allen said he would not take "a lousy attitude toward it" so long as she agreed to his adoption of Dylan and Moses, and in October that year she adopted another Vietnamese child.
 Allen's adoption of Dylan and Moses was finalized on December 17, 1991.